mauricekraus/torchchronos/DESIGN.md

 ## BaseDataset

 This is a simple implementation of the torch Datset.
 The main difference to the the class is having a `data` and a `targets` attribure.
+Mainly this differs in returning always a value for target.
+When no target array is present, in other words it is `None` the dataset returns `None` as value for targets.
+This behaviour is used in the different transforms and to ensure a equal behaviour.

 ## PrepareableDataset